gavinleroy/pldi25-artifact/README.md

 docker run -p 8888:8888 -ti gavinleroy/pldi25-argus-<ARCH>
 ```

-To verify that the code artifacts are working, first you can check that Argus (the name of the compiler extension) works correctly.
-For this task, run the following in the container:
+The following step will verify that the code artifacts build and run.
+The following command will compile and run the tool on the included example workspaces, the same used for Figure 11 (Section 5.2.2) in the paper.
+The data gathered in this step will be reflected in the data analysis notebook in the following step.

+> :warning: stderr will have many lines that start with `MISSING` or `ERROR`, but if the process exits with status `0` then there were no actual errors.
+It's just a chatty script.

+Run the following:

 ```bash
 run-evaluation
 ```

-> :warning: stderr will have many lines that start with `MISSING` or `ERROR`, but if the process exits with status `0` then there were no actual errors.
-It's just a chatty script.

-This script will run the Argus tool within the docker container, gathering the performance and accuracy numbers used in Figure 11 (Section 5.2.2).

-After generating the data on your local machine, you can view the full evaluation by running the following command:
+If the above worked, then you can compare the local data with the data used in the paper evaluation.
+The next command will download the Julia dependencies and start a server within the container.
+After launching, navigate to `localhost:8888` to view the full notebook.

+> **NOTE, navigate to the URL provided in the command output.
+The screenshot below shows what this will look like**

+Run the following command:

 ```bash
 open-evaluation
 ```

-The above will start a Julia server running within Docker, you will need to navigate to `localhost:8888` to view the notebook. **NOTE, navigate to the URL provided in the output of the above command.
-(See below image)** All numbers and figures should be the same except the performance numbers, which will vary.
+All numbers and figures should be the same except the performance numbers gathered in the container, these will vary.

 ![Screenshot 2025-03-18 at 23 44 30](https://github.com/user-attachments/assets/ee2d1dc7-7bb0-4bab-bda9-6eb04fabcb06)